crguezl/ull-etsii-grado-PL-reducereduce/README.md

 In general, it is better to fix deficiencies than to document them.
 But this particular deficiency is intrinsically hard to fix; parser generators that can handle LR(1) grammars are hard to write and tend to produce parsers that are very large.
-In practice, Bison is more useful as it is now.
+In practice, Jison is more useful as it is now.

 When the problem arises, you can often fix it by identifying the